fsharp/fsharp.org/community/projects/index.md

 <br />

 <h2 class="anchor" id="data-science" class="anchor">Community Projects: Data Science Programming</h2>

+*  [FsLab](http://fslab.org) - FsLab is a collection of libraries for data-science.
+It provides a rapid development envi­ronment that lets you write advanced analysis with few lines of production-quality code.

 *  ![logo](/images/thumbs/Deedle.png)&nbsp;[Deedle](http://bluemountaincapital.github.io/Deedle/) - Deedle is an open, easy to use library for data and time series manipulation and for scientific programming.
 It supports working with structured data